JusufErg/Benchmark_Uppasd_Pytorch/README.md

 - **`SkyrmionTest_timing_plot.png`**
   Shows the total wall-clock time per optimizer across multiple seeds.
 This plot helps compare the computational efficiency of each method and their suitability for GPU vs. CPU execution.

+## Project Particulars

+Certain choices in this project were made based on both practical limitations and physical reasoning:

+- **Anisotropy Term Omitted**
+  The SkyrmionLattice example used from UppASD does not specify the **uniaxial anisotropy term** ($K_i (\mathbf{S}_i \cdot \hat{n}_i)^2$) in the Hamiltonian.
+As a result, this term is omitted during optimization to remain consistent with the input configuration.
+This simplification avoids introducing mismatches between the reference and modelled systems.

+- **External Field Modified**
+  The external magnetic field term ($\mathbf{B}_{\text{ext}} \cdot \mathbf{S}_i$) was modified in our experiments.
+While the default in UppASD is often set to zero, we explored different non-zero values of `hfield` to test how well each optimizer handles larger energy scales.
+The aim was to examine whether stronger external fields would degrade optimizer performance or overpower the effects of DMI and exchange.

+Further discussion and analysis of these experiments are provided in the [Results](#results) section below.

+> **Note:** The specific UppASD input files used in this project are included in the `SkyrmionLattice/` folder (ie. momfile, qfile, inpsd.dat, dmidata, posfile, jij).

 ## Use